nilbody/h2o-3/h2o-docs/src/product/howto/FAQ.md

 ---

-**I installed H2O in R using OS X and updated all the dependencies, but the following error message displayed: `Error in .h2o.doSafeREST(conn = conn, h2oRestApiVersion = h2oRestApiVersion, Unexpected CURL error: Empty reply from server` - what should I do?**
+**I installed H2O in R using OS X and updated all the dependencies, but the following error message displayed: `Error in .h2o.doSafeREST(h2oRestApiVersion = h2oRestApiVersion, Unexpected CURL error: Empty reply from server` - what should I do?**

 This error message displays if the `JAVA_HOME` environment variable is not set correctly.
 The `JAVA_HOME` variable is likely points to Apple Java version 6 instead of Oracle Java version 8.